We Can Anticipate Your Strongest Strategy

-A persistent issue in child custody cases is parents’ expressed needs to relocate out of state or jurisdiction.
-At Ashwell & Ashwell, PLLC, we help clients understand the potential impact of a relocation on custodial arrangements.
+A persistent issue in child custody cases is parents’ expressed need to relocate out of state or jurisdiction.
+At Ashwell & Ashwell, we help clients understand the potential impact of a relocation on custodial arrangements.
 Virginia will always default to and rely on the best interests of the child in determining if a change of custody or visitation is necessary.
 However, relocation cases often add a slightly more complicated layer to the analysis.

 If relocation is in question in your case, our family law attorneys will advise you on whether a judge is likely to allow your child to relocate and what impact such an arrangement will likely have on the noncustodial parent.
 We will also examine the impact for a parent who must relocate although the court will not permit the child to do so.
 Let us examine the hard questions with you and help you reimagine possibilities for your family life after you or the other parent relocates if this becomes necessary.

 Our lawyers encourage parents to consider options such as having a child spend every summer vacation with the noncustodial parent.
 Then we will help you negotiate or litigate while pursuing solutions that are right for your family.

 Relocation Request Considerations